 In the event that there is an error in the amount of pay, that an improper deduction has been taken, or another improper payroll practice is occurring, the employee should promptly bring the issue to the attention of the employee’s supervisor or the Payroll Department, so that corrections can be made as quickly as possible.
 Dunwoody will see that the matter is appropriately reviewed, and the employee will be reimbursed for the amount of any inappropriate deduction taken or other payroll mistake.

 In the event of a personal emergency, employees may request a pay advance.
-Employees must submit a Pay Advance Request Form to the CFO, indicating the general nature of the emergency involved.
-The CFO will evaluate the request and determine whether a pay advance can be granted.
+Employees must submit a Pay Advance Request Form to Human Resources, indicating the general nature of the emergency involved.
+Human Resources will evaluate the request and determine whether a pay advance can be granted.
 The amount of any pay advance granted may not exceed 50% of an employee’s normal paycheck amount.
 The employee will receive the remaining 50% of the paycheck on the normal payday.

 Non-Exempt employees will be paid overtime compensation at the rate of one and one-half times their regular hourly rate for work in excess of 40 hours worked during their normal workweek (Sunday – Saturday).
 The employee’s supervisor must approve overtime in advance.
 Failure to work scheduled overtime or overtime worked without prior authorization from the supervisor may result in disciplinary action, up to and including termination.